marcov/lambda-yfinance/README.md

 # lambda-yfinance

-I was super bothered about Google Sheets having broken quite a few tickers.
+I was super bothered about Google Sheets `GOOGLEFINANCE()` function being broken for quite a few tickers I want to track in my spreadsheet.
 This gave me a good reason to have my own AWS lambda powered stocks price API using the Python yfinance library :-).

+## Testing Notes

+Unluckily, when running on AWS lambda, the yfinance history download is significantly throttled when querying a big enough number for tickers (e.g.
+~16).
+I'm speculating the bottleneck could be a combination of lambda machine core counts + Python GIL, but I haven't spent time to investigate that:

+- running the function on my machine (8 cores MPB M1) takes less than 1s.
+- running on a 4 core VM takes around 4s.
+- running on AWS lambda is around 8 to 12s.

 ## Features